garrisoneel/tamus_ai/readme.md

 By following these steps, you will set up a secure, shareable project configuration that allows every team member to use their personal API key without committing secrets to the repository.

+The steps (API endpoint and API key) are broadly applicable to other tools as well

 ---

 ### **Prerequisites**